 Today mentors can and should provide expertise to protégés (males) or protégées (females)–essentially less experienced individuals to help them advance their careers, enhance their education, and build their networks.
-While mentoring is an important aspect to leadership training, it does not hold to a typical training environment or process; however, its tradition has existed even longer than traditional training.
+While mentoring is an important aspect of leadership training, it does not hold to a typical training environment or process; however, its tradition has existed even longer than traditional training.

 Wikipedia always comes to the rescue when you need immediate clarification and not too much depth.
-It describes “mentoring” as a process that always involves communication and is relationship based, but its precise definition is elusive.
+It describes “mentoring” as a process that always involves communication and is relationship-based, but its precise definition is elusive.
 There are two basic types of mentoring involving the training and development process that we are concerned with in this forum:

-- the new-hire mentor.
-In this case, a more experienced person, not necessarily one of the people high up in the company hierarchy but high enough “sponsors” a new employee, giving them a polite tour of the corporate culture and then there is
+- the new hire mentor.
+In this case, a more experienced person, not necessarily one of the people high up in the company hierarchy but high enough “sponsors” a new employee, giving them a polite tour of the corporate culture, and then there is

 The new-hire mentor, as a mid-level employee, has nothing to lose and everything to gain if he treats his own mentee to real training, and guides him or her in the same way as the higher-level mentor; and his mentee would be a fool not to accept it.